Skip to main content

 Media organizations may also wish to collect their own data but delegate the task to a trusted third party that is experienced in collecting data.
 This is often the case with polling data, but it can also involve other tasks.
 Letting a third party take charge of data collection can yield better data since research consultants tend to have the skills and background necessary to increase the likelihood the data will be representative and robust.

 Anyone who has ever written a research paper in high school or college is probably familiar with the use of the terms "primary" and "secondary" sources in academia.
 Primary sources in this context include original documents, creative works, and artifacts, according to this libguide from the University of Missouri.
-Secondary sources are those that "analyze, interpret, or comment on primary resources," per the same libguide.
-Following this definition, academic research papers, documentary films, news reports, encyclopedias, high quality blogs and podcasts, and particularly knowledgeable influencers might all be considered viable secondary sources.

 All secondary sources do not carry the same weight or value in the eyes of an audience.
 Media writers should be cautious citing secondary sources, but building a foundation of knowledge from multiple secondary sources is commonplace.

 • Journalists as a matter of habit will often start researching a potential story topic by reading everything other journalists have written about it in the past that they can get their hands on.
-This is a good way to establish a basic understanding of events, key stakeholders, upcoming events and unfinished business, and to learn the terminology used as well as attitudes and opinions about the issue of phenomenon.
+This is a good way to establish a basic understanding of events, key stakeholders, upcoming events and unfinished business, and to learn the terminology used as well as attitudes and opinions about the issue or phenomenon.

 • Advertisers will want to gather published reports about previously successful and unsuccessful ad campaigns for any brand they partner with or wish to partner with.
-A common period of initial research in the advertising industry happens when the agency decides to make a pitch to a major brand to manage an ad campaign or campaigns.
-Secondary sources in this case include previous ad campaigns, write-ups in advertising blogs and magazines discussing previous campaigns, wins, fails and everything in between, and any published article discussing the brand that has been published recently enough to have bearing on the pitch.
-Companies seeking pitches will expect the agency to know almost as much as they do about their previous successes and failures at branding and launching products.
+A common period of initial research in the advertising industry happens when the agency decides to make a pitch to a major brand to manage an ad campaign.

-• Public relations and public affairs professionals live and die by their ability to get their version of messages into the mouths of broadcasters and onto the pages and platforms of other media companies.
+• Public relations professionals live and die by their ability to get their version of messages into the mouths of broadcasters and onto the pages and platforms of other media companies.
 A PR professional's portfolio will likely include published reports that document where they were able to garner coverage for their client, how favorable the coverage was, whether accurate information was delivered to mass audiences, and how large the audience reached was likely to have been.

 Secondary sources of information must be referenced carefully.
 Many cases of plagiarism (inadvertent or not) from the highest levels of academia down to moderately popular influencers have occurred when a media writer repeats something they read or heard elsewhere without giving credit to the publication or individual who said it first.
-Organization and labeling of pull quotes and other bits of information are key in using secondary sources professionally.

 3.1: Basic information gathering is shared under a CC BY license and was authored, remixed, and/or curated by LibreTexts.